Land is not merely soil; it is a fountain of energy that flows through a circuit of soils, plants, and animals.

 “Shaping our future from the ground up”

-The term ‘our’ is intentionally very large, beginning with the soil, all critters, and the natural resources within our stewardship along with our family and then extending to ‘our’ community, state, and society at large.
+The term ‘our’ is intentionally very large, beginning with the soil, all critters, and the natural resources within our farm’s stewardship along with our family and then extending to our local community, state, society-at-large, and finally, our planet.

 This is the most common question we receive at the various farmers’ markets.
 The answers are many but simple: